ak--47/mpMigrate/README.md

 	shouldCopyEvents: false, //copy events from source to target?
 	shouldCopyProfiles: false, //copy user profiles from source to target?
 	shouldCopyEntities: true //copy saved entities from source to target?
+	silent: false, //if true, will not print console messages
+	skipPrompt: false //if true, will skip the confirmation prompt... use at own risk!
 }

 const migrateProjects = await projectCopy(source, target, options)